 It prompted me to leave the following comment about the dream I had:

 I have been dealing with some heavy emotions from a difficult year.
 It’s funny – last night I dreamed that I was a heavy set, middle aged woman who carried around with her all of her disassembled body parts (all of them – I mean, her head, her torso- everything) in a clear gel-plastic bag – like the ones they sell quilts in.
 It didn’t occur to me until I woke up – how can she carry her body parts when all of her is actually in the bag?
 But in the dream that’s what she was doing.
 And it didn’t seem like there were duplicate body parts but you know- dream logic.
 Anyway – she sat down and started to pull the parts out of the bag and assemble herself.
 I noticed that some parts were bloated, other parts were emaciated.
 And it felt really satisfying to see the whole come together and she/I would suck in with a kind of muscular effort to distribute the mass around to correct the skinny and fat parts so that they were evenly distributed.
 This was a slow and satisfying process.
 I remember my waking thought was “hey, pull yourself together!” and this made me smile as I woke up.
 I was very surprised to read such a similar message on Facebook.
-The universe is creepy that way!
+The universe can be spooky that way!

 Art like this communicates and helps the healing process.
 The light this candid, inspired and powerful expression shines will continue to make the world a safer place by helping others to be alert to the existence of the sexual abuse in communities.
 One part that really hits me hard as a man is the strong, bold phrase in purple “NOT ALL MEN”